Last Updated on January 7, 2023 by Ellen Christian

 What do I need to make this bath tea recipe?

-You can change up the dried herbs that you use based on what you like or what you have on hand.
+You can change the dried herbs you use based on what you like or what you have on hand.
 These are the ones I like.

 For an oatmeal bath tea, you can add ground oatmeal.
 For a milk bath tea recipe, add dried milk powder.